Namespace purpose is to to resolve naming conflict, where

 All C++ standard library use this feature, but include them

-as #include <iostream>
+as #include <iostream> rather then

-#include <iostream.h>
+#include <iostream.h> because the

 later will ignore namespace checking for C backward

 compatibility.
-Their namespace is std
+Their namespace is std.

 Namespace::Function(arguments);